kimbjerge/MCC24-trap/README.md

 1. Install the environment requirements condaInstall.sh (Linux)

-   If running on RaspberryPi use the raspberryInstall.sh script.
+   If running on Raspberry Pi 4 or 5 use the raspberryInstall.sh script.

 3. Download and unpack the YOLOv5 weights and test images - see the drive.google.com links above